Bill Koman

 William John Koman (September 16, 1934 – November 1, 2019) was an American professional football player who was a linebacker in the National Football League (NFL) for the Baltimore Colts, Philadelphia Eagles, and the Chicago/St. Louis Cardinals.

 Education and early football career

 Koman joined the football team at Hopewell High School as a junior.
 After graduating from high school, he played college football for the North Carolina Tar Heels, and subsequently earned his Bachelor's degree in economics there in 1956.
-He was then selected in the eighth round of the 1956 NFL draft.
+He was selected in the eighth round of the 1956 NFL draft.

 Professional football career

 Koman was a two-time Pro Bowl selection for the Cardinals in 1962 and 1964.

 Business career

 Retired from football in 1968, Koman then went on to found The Koman Group in St. Louis, which oversaw the construction of residential and commercial properties across the city, and was one of the five original partners in the Casino Queen group of owners.